jpmendeziii/UFOs/README.md

 For Step 2, located before the buildTable(tableData) function at the end of the starter code, the event listener was modified from this module so that it detects a "change" on each input element and calls the updateFilters() function.
 Please see excerpt below.
 ![Resources/Challenge_Code_for_step2.jpg](Resources/Challenge_Code_for_step2.jpg)

+When you start the index.html page, the resulting output is shown below.
 ![Resources/Challenge_Completed_Page_OUTPUT.jpg](Resources/Challenge_Completed_Page_OUTPUT.jpg)

+To utilize the functionality of the UFO website, enter filter search criteria.
+In this example, the shape "triangle" was entered and the output is shown below.
+Also, to clear the search and restart, click the "Clear Table" button.
 ![Resources/Challenge_Completed_Filtered_Search_Triangle.jpg](Resources/Challenge_Completed_Filtered_Search_Triangle.jpg)